-3. Priority 3 renewal grant requests cannot exceed 30 percent of the current award and VA may award an amount less than 30 percent of the original award based on available funding.

-4. Applicants may request an amount less than their current award (this will not be considered a substantial change to the program concept).

-5. If a grantee failed to use all of awarded funds in the previous fiscal year (FY 2019) or had unspent funds returned to VA in FY 2020, VA may elect to limit renewal award to the amount of funds used in the previous fiscal year or in the current fiscal year less the money swept.

-6. If, during the course of the grant year, VA determines that Priority 1 and 2 grantee spending is not meeting the minimum percentage milestones below, VA may elect to recoup projected unused funds and reprogram such funds to provide supportive services in areas with higher need.
+- 3. Priority 3 renewal grant requests cannot exceed the award they received based on the December 5, 2019, NOFA.
+The current award may include funds that were added to the original award through the process described in Section II.C.8.) - 4.
+Existing applicants may request an amount less than their current award.
+(This will not be considered a substantial change to the program concept.) - 5.
+If a Priority 1 or 2 grantee failed to use all of the awarded funds from FY 2020 by December 31, 2020, VA may elect to limit the renewal award to the amount of funds used in the previous fiscal year, or in the current fiscal year, less the money swept. - 6.
+If, during the course of the grant year, VA determines that grantee spending is not meeting the minimum percentage milestones below, VA may elect to recoup projected unused funds and reprogram such funds to provide supportive services in areas with higher need.
 Should VA elect to recoup unspent funds, reductions in available grant funds would take place the first business day following the end of the quarter.
-VA may elect to recoup funds under the following circumstances:
+VA may elect to recoup funds from Priority 1 and 2 grantees under the following circumstances:

-(a) By the end of the first quarter (December 31, 2020) of the grantee's supportive services annualized grant award period, the grantee's cumulative requests for supportive services grant funds is fewer than 15 percent of total supportive services grant award.
-(During this same period, the grantee's cumulative requests for supportive services grant funds may not exceed 35 percent of the total supportive services grant award.)
+(a) By the end of the first quarter (December 31, 2021) of the grantee's supportive services annualized grant award period, the grantee's cumulative requests for supportive services grant funds is fewer than 10% of the total supportive services grant award.
+(During this same period, the grantee's cumulative requests for supportive services grant funds may not exceed 30% of the total supportive services grant award.)

-(b) By the end of the second quarter (March 31, 2021) of the grantee's supportive services annualized grant award period, the grantee's cumulative requests for supportive services grant funds is fewer than 40 percent of total supportive services grant award.
-(During this same period, the grantee's cumulative requests for supportive services grant funds may not exceed 60 percent of the total supportive services grant award.)
+(b) By the end of the second quarter (March 31, 2022) of the grantee's supportive services annualized grant award period, the grantee's cumulative requests for supportive services grant funds is fewer than 30% of total supportive services grant award.
+(During this same period, the grantee's cumulative requests for supportive services grant funds may not exceed

+55% of the total supportive services grant award.)

-(c) By the end of the third quarter (June 30, 2021) of the grantee's supportive services annualized grant award period, the grantee's cumulative requests for supportive services grant funds is fewer than 65 percent of total supportive services grant award.
-(During this same period, the grantee's cumulative requests for supportive services grant funds may not exceed 80 percent of the total supportive services grant award.)
+(c) By the end of the third quarter (June 30, 2022) of the grantee's supportive services annualized grant award period, the grantee's cumulative requests for supportive services grant funds is fewer than 55% of the total supportive services grant award.
+(During this same period, the grantee's cumulative requests for supportive services grant funds may not exceed 80% of the total supportive services grant award.)
+VA may recoup funds from Priority 3 grantees if by the end of the third quarter (June 30, 2022) of the Priority 3 grantee's supportive services grant award period, the grantee's cumulative requests for supportive services grant funds is fewer than 40% of the total supportive services grant award.
+(During this same period, the grantee's cumulative requests for supportive services grant funds should not exceed 65% of the total supportive services grant award.)

-7. Applicants should fill out separate applications for each supportive services funding request.
+7. Applicants should submit separate LOIs for each supportive services funding request.